vrsource/vrs.ux.touch/README.md

 Map component for OpenLayers.
 Includes custom popup window that allows display of sencha touch panels on the map

+ * App Controller Framework

+A framework we put together for ST1 to allow management of hub-and-spoke model navigation stacks with dynamically created PanelControllers.  (view controllers)

+ * Utility Code

+Common utility code for widgets, bug fixes, and other random things of use for multiple projects.

 Future Work
 ===========